Riverside–Hunter Park/UCR station

-Riverside–Hunter Park/UCR is a train station in Riverside, California, United States, that opened on June 6, 2016, along with the Perris Valley Line extension of the Metrolink commuter rail system.
+Riverside–Hunter Park/UCR station is a train station in Riverside, California, United States, that opened on June 6, 2016, along with the 91/Perris Valley Line extension of the Metrolink commuter rail system.
 It is located in the Hunter Park neighborhood of Riverside and about 3 mi north of the campus of the University of California, Riverside, after which the station is named.
 Despite being named after UCR, there are no buses between the campus and this station.
 Instead the university recommends that students use Riverside–Downtown station and take Riverside Transit Agency route 1 to campus.
 Original plans for the extension called for a station adjacent to the campus, but the plan was scrapped after local residents raised concerns about parking and noise.